j-keck/reno/doc/site/content/_index.md

 `reno` extracts highlighted text from your pdf in an org-file.

+The highlighted text will be placed in a `#+BEGIN_QUOTE` / `#+END_QUOTE` block with a drawer with the id's from extracted text.

+To update your notes and include new highlighted text, use the `update` subcommand.
+This will insert new highlighted text in right position.

+You can merge blocks or change the exported block to headings, source blocks, plain text or latex fragments.
+When you keep the drawer with the id's, `reno` will recognize this blocks and keep it intact when you update your notes.

 {{< hint warning >}}
 ****This project is in a early state!****

-Currently i test different pdf-engines (itext / pdfbox) and how to extract marked text (per bounded-rect / quads).

-PDFBox gives better results, but doesn't work with `native-image` ([PDFBOX-4548](https://issues.apache.org/jira/browse/PDFBOX-4548)).
 {{< /hint >}}

-The highlighted text will be placed in a `#+BEGIN_QUOTE` / `#+END_QUOTE` block and a drawer with the id's from extracted text.

-You can later run an update and `reno` will recognize the exported blocks and don't export it a second time / insert new highlighted text in right position.

-Other text, headings, quotes and src blocks will keep intact.